Fleas & Ticks

 - Powders and sprays – Provide protection for a few days to weeks.
 They can kill both adult and immature fleas, but have fallen out of favor because easier-to-use products have become available.

-For optimum and prolonged protection while ensuring your pet's comfort, be sure to ask your veterinarian about the most suitable product.
+For extended protection while ensuring your pet's comfort, be sure to ask your veterinarian about Bravecto for your dog or cat.

 - Blagburn BL, Dryden MW.
 Biology, treatment, and control of flea and tick infestations.
 Vet Clin N Am Small Anim.
 2009;39(6):1173-1200.